We would like to welcome ALL Utonagan owners and enthusiasts to join us in celebrating this magnificent breed

 New owners should sign a contract stipulating breeding endorsements with an explanation to what they are and the procedures involved in lifting them.

-Puppies should all be micro-chipped and DNA profiled before they leave the breeder, recorded with the BUA.
+Puppies should all be micro-chipped, eye screened, vet checked, wormed and registered before they leave the breeder.

 No puppy which has any known defect or showing any departure from breed standard should be sold without the purchaser being made fully aware of such and any possible consequences.